harditrivedi16/LLM-Based-Localization-in-the-Context-of-Low-Resource-Languages/README.md

 # LLM-Based-Localization-in-the-Context-of-Low-Resource-Languages
-Paper Name: LLM-Based-Localization-in-the-Context-of-Low-Resource-Languages
+*Paper Name*: LLM-Based-Localization-in-the-Context-of-Low-Resource-Languages

-Author Name: Hardi Trivedi, Dr. Jorjeta Jetcheva, Dr. Carlos Rojas.
+*Author Name*: Hardi Trivedi, Dr. Jorjeta Jetcheva, Dr. Carlos Rojas.

 The paper was accepted and presented at the AIxSET 2024 conference and will be published at IEEE Xplore.